News

 Asking Phil, ‘What are you going to do about it old man?’
 ‘Wolf’s’ response was as quick as it was decisive.
 He laid out the offending player, who hit the ground at the same time as the sponge Phillip dropped prior to hitting him.
 All this played out in front of WRU committeemen, who came to assess the club’s fitness to be awarded WRU status.
 The fact the club trainer laid out an opposing player may have planted a seed of doubt in the committeemen’s minds.

-This is where the crux of Phillip Charles Butler lies… stories about him abound in every sphere.
 On the field, his ‘militant miner’ speech to a somewhat stunned CIACS prop has stood the test of time.
 On tour there are a plethora of tales from “I’m paying, they’re staying,’ to ‘What’s this, beat the clock?’
 All will mean something to those who know.

 After a car accident in which he was a passenger, Phillip appeared as a star witness for the prosecution.
-When called to the dock, the case was quickly adjourned when he responded to the question: ‘Explain your version of events of what happened on the day in question.’
+When called to the dock, the case was quickly adjourned after he responded to the question: ‘Explain your version of events of what happened on the day in question.’

 “Well, your Honour.
 Do you know what, he came at us from out of nowhere.
 He hit us like an unattached cage hitting pit bottom and I thought I was on my way to Boot Hill.”